 OR WAIT null SECS

 Per- and polyfluoroalkyl substances (PFAS) are a large group of anthropogenic chemicals that have been applied in a wide range of industrial, commercial, and domestic products since the 1950s.
-Due to their toxicity, persistence, and bioaccumulation potential, PFAS have become global environmental pollutants.
+Because of their toxicity, persistence, and bioaccumulation potential, PFAS have become global environmental pollutants.
 Besides the environment, the food chain represents another source of exposure, and the risk to consumers related to the presence of PFAS in foods has recently become of increased interest.
 In this respect, whole milk, infant formula, and ingredients used in infant formula production represent important foodstuffs that require sensitive methods with reporting limits at low parts per billion levels or lower for multiple PFAS.
 This article summarizes optimization experiments and validation of a complete workflow, including sample preparation and a liquid chromatography–tandem mass spectrometry (LC–MS/MS) method for determination of sixteen priority PFAS analytes listed by the U.S. Food and Drug Administration (FDA).

 There are several ways humans can be exposed to per- and polyfluoroalkyl substances (PFAS).
 These include exposure during normal use of a wide range of commercial consumer products that have been treated with fluoropolymers or PFAS—for example, to make them non-stick or water- or stain-repellent.
 Drinking water can also be a source of exposure in locations where these chemicals have contaminated water supplies.
 Finally, humans can be exposed to these chemicals through contaminated food.
 When it comes to contamination of food with PFAS, there are two main processes to consider.
 Bioaccumulation of PFAS in both aquatic and terrestrial food chains is a result of use of contaminated water and soil for growing food.
 Additionally, contamination of finished products and ingredients may occur due to the use of PFAS containing materials for food packaging and food processing.
 Presence of PFAS in food and related health risk to consumers has become of increased concern to many regulatory agencies worldwide that have initiated monitoring programs.
 Besides various foods of animal and plant origin, infant formula and baby food represent another important food commodity of concern regarding the vulnerability of infants and toddlers (1,2).